TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/014 Nullable Single-Valued ValueObject.md

     "someValue_Value" TEXT NULL
 );
 ```
-Line 7: Here we extract the `Value` of the value object.\
-Line 8: Notice that the table gets a column named by combining the property/field name, with the property name on the value object: "someValue_Value".
-The last line here is not strictly necessary, but we may want to rename the column to something more meaningful.

-Again, the value object becomes a part of the entity, i.e. the same table.

 ### Test
 The first test shows, that we can add the value object to the entity, save and retrieve it again.